Len42/Len42.github.io/rp2040-adc-accuracy.md

 ## Results

 After I added filtering and linearization, I was able to adjust the pitch scaling so that it tracks the keyboard pretty accurately.
 Not perfectly, but close enough for rock & roll.
-I’m seeing some weird ADC-related glitches but I think it’s a completely different problem which I haven’t figured out yet.

 Even after these adjustments, the RP2040’s built-in ADC is barely up to the task.
 An external 14-bit ADC would work better, but I haven’t found one that is accurate, fast, not too expensive, and in a package that I can deal with.
 For now I’m sticking with the built-in ADC.